corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/getting-started/cordapp-standard-development-environment/cordapp-chat.md

 {{< figure src="chat-state-evolution-view.png" figcaption="CDL state evolution view" alt="CDL state evolution view" >}}

 * The Create transaction has no input and starts a new chat with a unique id.
 The id operates similarly to the Corda 4  `LinearStateId`, which has not been implemented yet in Corda 5.
-* Each Update transaction creates the new ChatState as an output and consumes the previous ChatState as an input.
+* Each update transaction creates the new ChatState as an output and consumes the previous ChatState as an input.
 * To recreate the historic conversation the back chain is traversed from newest (unconsummed) state to oldest.

 ### Chat Flows